HDrizzle/stack_machine/language.md

 ### Write string

-Another macro is `@write_string("Hellow world")` which will write each character of the given string (in ASCII) to the GPRAM starting at wherever the address is currently set to.
+Another macro is `@write_string("Hello world")` which will write each character of the given string (in ASCII) to the GPRAM starting at wherever the address is currently set to.

 ### Get anchor address